-- 2.9.1 At 13+, candidates sit assessments in English, Maths, a Modern Language and Non Verbal Reasoning and, on a separate date close to these assessments, candidates are also interviewed. - 2.9.2 The School may arrange for 13+ candidates to have taken our 11+ Entrance Assessments as a pre-test.
+- 2.8.1 At 13+, candidates sit assessments in English, Maths, a Modern Language and Non Verbal Reasoning and, on a separate date close to these assessments, candidates are also interviewed. - 2.8.2 The School may arrange for 13+ candidates to have taken our 11+ Entrance Assessments as a pre-test.
 This enables the school to manage carefully the number of places available in Year 9, and has the benefit of enabling families to plan ahead with confidence.
 Candidates who have pre-tested successfully receive an offer of a conditional place, subject to a satisfactory performance in the 13+ assessment.
-In such circumstances, a deposit will be payable in order to secure that conditional place. - 2.9.3 Late applications for entry into Year 9 will be considered on a case-by-case basis and offers will be subject to the same criteria described already, and the availability of places.
+In such circumstances, a deposit will be payable in order to secure that conditional place.
+Candidates who have pre-tested at 11+ will not be interviewed again at 13+. - 2.8.3 Late applications for entry into Year 9 will be considered on a case-by-case basis and offers will be subject to the same criteria described already, and the availability of places.